shacker/tangerine/readme.md

 ### Installation

-- Create a running container site with working logins
+1. Create a running container site with working logins
-- Add `'tangerine',` to your `INSTALLED_APPS`
+1. Add `'tangerine',` to your `INSTALLED_APPS`
+1. Set your timezone in settings, e.g. `TIME_ZONE = 'America/Los_Angeles'`
-- `./manage.py migrate`
+1. `./manage.py migrate`
-- Create fake posts, categories, and a user for yourself: `./manage.py fake_posts` (see Initial Data, below)
+1. Create starter posts, categories, blogroll, and a user for yourself (don't skip this!):

-Be sure to set your timezone in settings:

-`TIME_ZONE = 'America/Los_Angeles'`

-### Initial data

-During development, you may want a bunch of Categories and Posts to work with so you know what things will look like.

-After creating some categories manually, use this to create 500 faked posts for testing purposes:

-`./manage.py fake_posts`
+`./manage.py tangerine_start`

 ### Requirements and Recommendations for Container Site